Killing an Arab: Lyrics and music

-Controversy
+Reception

-Since the song's release, "Killing an Arab" has been controversial and viewed as promoting violence against Arabs.
-A 1978 NME article described the song's title as "at first glance irresponsibly racist," with Robert Smith responding, "It’s not really racist, if you know what the song is about.
-It’s not a call to kill Arabs."
+According to critic Robert Christgau, the release of "Killing an Arab" caused controversy as seemingly promoting violence against Arabs.
+A 1978 NME article described the song's title as "at first glance irresponsibly racist," with Robert Smith responding, "It's not really racist, if you know what the song is about.
+It's not a call to kill Arabs."

 In the US, the Cure's first compilation of singles, Standing on a Beach (1986), was packaged with a sticker advising against racist usage of the song after a student DJ on WPRB Princeton offended listeners by insensitively introducing the track prior to playing it on the radio in October 1986.
 Robert Smith and Elektra Records requested that radio stations discontinue airing the song and saw the sticker as a compromise to prevent having to pull the album from sale entirely.
-Smith conceded that the song was "being used increasingly by certain reactionary factions of the media, most notably by some particularly brainless DJ's, as a part of a wave of anti-Arab feeling currently existing in some parts of America."
+Smith said that the song was "being used increasingly by certain reactionary factions of the media, most notably by some particularly brainless DJ's, as a part of a wave of anti-Arab feeling currently existing in some parts of America."
 Chris Parry, who produced the song, said that "if it was called 'The Stranger', we couldn't have had this problem."
 Smith conceded in 2003 that he should have titled the song "Standing on the Beach" instead.

+Variations of the lyrics

 The song saw controversy again during the Persian Gulf War and following the September 11 attacks.

-The song was revived in 2005, when the band performed it at several European festivals.
+The song was revived in 2005, when the Cure performed it at several European festivals.
 The lyrics, however, were changed from "Killing an Arab" to "Kissing an Arab".
 Smith added a whole new opening verse when the band performed it at the Royal Albert Hall, London, on 1 April 2006 as "Killing Another".
 The "killing another" lyric was also used during the 2007–2008 4Tour.
 The band performed the song as "Killing an Ahab" with lyrics inspired by Herman Melville on 2011's Reflections Tour.
-During the band's 40th anniversary tour, the lyrics and title were changed back to "Killing an Arab".The band performed the song as "Killing Another" to close out the final show on their tour in December 2022.
+During the band's 40th anniversary tour, the lyrics and title were changed back to "Killing an Arab".
+The band performed the song as "Killing Another" to close out the final show on their tour in December 2022.